Risk Based Inspection Engineering

 Key Elements

-To demonstrate how CANEIL uses RBI Engineering in it’s projects, below is a chart with brief descriptions of what can be a characteristic component for each risk level:
+To demonstrate how CANEIL uses RBI Engineering in its projects, below is a chart with brief descriptions of what can be a characteristic component for each risk level:

 HIGH